open-meteo/open-data/README.md

 - Start the data synchronization for a given weather model `docker run open-meteo sync ncep_gfs013 temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m --past_days 3 --repeat-interval 5`
 - Launch the API instance and get the latest forecast from your new API endpoint

-To help you in setting up your own weather API you can follow [this tutorial](./tutorial_realtime_weather_api/) to setup your own weather API on AWS with Elastic File System (EFS) to seamlessly scale your weather API.
+To help you in setting up your own weather API you can follow [this tutorial](./tutorial_weather_api/) to setup your own weather API.

 ## File Format